whitecollaralgos/Algoways/docs/CSRF_AUDIT_REPORT.md

 ## 4. Conclusion

-The `openalgo` project has robust CSRF protection in place for most of its components.
+The `algoways` project has robust CSRF protection in place for most of its components.
 The use of Flask-WTF, API key authentication for APIs, and explicit API key authentication for WebSockets are effective measures.
 The previously identified issue with the logout functionality has been addressed by changing it to a POST request, which is now protected by CSRF tokens.

 ---
 End of Report